Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 "Users can sign in on a Google Chrome browser that's running on Microsoft Windows, using a passkey on an Apple device," Vasu Jakkal, a Microsoft leader of security and identity technology, said in a May blog post.

-Passkey advocates also are working on technology to let people migrate their passkeys from one tech domain to another, Apple and Google say.
+Passkey advocates also are working on technology to let people migrate their passkeys from one tech domain to another, Apple and Google said.

 How are password managers involved with passkeys?